akihikodaki/dts/test_plans/metrics_test_plan.rst

 =======

 The Metrics implements a mechanism by which *producers* can publish numeric information for later querying by *consumers*.
-Here dpdk-procinfo process is the *consumers*. ``latency stats`` and ``bit rate`` are the two implements based on metrics lib.
+Here dpdk-proc-info process is the *consumers*. ``latency stats`` and ``bit rate`` are the two implements based on metrics lib.

-The dpdk-procinfo process use new command line option "--metrics" to display metrics statistics.
+The dpdk-proc-info process use new command line option "--metrics" to display metrics statistics.

 Functionality: